wildcardcorp/castle.documentation/working-with-content/introduction/user-accounts-and-roles.rst

 You know the *authenticated* mode of web experience if you have ever used a bank or credit card website, or any other website that involved a user account.
 A bank web site will let you view your account information, fill out information forms, transfer funds, and do other actions, but only after you have logged in.

-A Plone web site is not much different, except that you can do more sophisticated things.
+A Castle web site is not much different, except that you can do more sophisticated things.

 Compare the screen image below, captured after a user called "Jane Doe" has logged in.

 A toolbar has appeared on the left, which has a number of icons and actions that she can perform on the site content.
-At the bottom of the toolbar, her name is mentioned.
+Her name is mentioned on the right side of the top toolbar.
 A submenu opens when she clicks on this, allowing her to log out and perform various other options.

+..image:: welcomepage.png

 .. code:: robotframework
    :class: hidden